 To begin your research, first find background information on your topic.
-A good place to start is the Gale Virtual Reference Library, an online collection of reference works on a variety of topics.
+A good place to start is Gale eBooks, an online collection of reference works on a variety of topics.

 Or, you may try searching a psychology reference work directly.
 Below are several examples:

 Where are the Psychology Books Located?

 Most psychology books are begin with call numbers between 150 and 159 or beginning 616.8.
 For the most part, Iona's psychology books are located on the third floor of Ryan Library.
 The exception are school psychology books, which are located in Arrigoni Library and begin with the call number 370.15.
 Additionally, some books are located in the library's special collections and locations within the library, such as the reference room.
 Please see this complete list of locations and collections for more information.